Lothair Crystal: Dating

-The crystal is inscribed LOTHARIVS REX FRANC[ORVM ME FI]ERI IVSSIT ("Lothair, King of the Franks, ordered me to be made"), which possibly refers to Lothair II.
+The crystal is inscribed LOTHARIVS REX FRANC[ORVM ME FI]ERI IVSSIT ('Lothair, King of the Franks, ordered me to be made'), which possibly refers to Lothair II.
 Lothair I called himself imperator (emperor), whereas Lothar II called himself rex (king), like the patron of the crystal; it is therefore probable that it was created in Lothair II's time, probably around the middle of the 9th century, making it a late example of Carolingian art.

-Others have commented on the unusual wording of Lothair II's titles, as he never called himself 'of the Franks'.
-Moreover Lothair II's name was at the time of creation always spelled and pronounced as Hlotharius.
-The 'h' was dropped in Old Low Franconian only at the end of the 9th century, which would suggest that the line would have been added after Lothair II's reign, or that the crystal might have been made by someone else.
-Simon MacLean therefore suggested that it was the 10th century king Lothair of France who would have ordered the crystal to be made.
-Mats Dijkdrent on the other hand thinks that the line could have been added to make it a more convincing relic made by St Eligius who, according to his vita, would have worked for a certain Lothar, king of the Franks (actually Clothar II).
+Others have commented on the unusual wording of Lothair II's titles, as he never called himself "of the Franks".
+Moreover, Lothair II's name was at the time of the work's creation always spelled and pronounced as Hlotharius.
+The "h" was dropped in Old Low Franconian only at the end of the 9th century, which would suggest that the line would have been added after Lothair II's reign, or that the crystal might have been made by someone else.
+Simon MacLean therefore suggested that it was the 10th-century king Lothair of France who would have ordered the crystal to be made.
+Mats Dijkdrent on the other hand thinks that the line could have been added to make it a more convincing relic made by Saint Eligius who, according to his vita, would have worked for a certain Lothar, king of the Franks (actually Clothar II).

 History

 No textual sources on the history of the Lothair Crystal prior to the 10th century are known.
 Around the 10th century, it was pawned between a count and a canon of Rheims in exchange for a horse.
 The canon then denied possession of the crystal.
 It was later discovered to be in his possession when the canon was smoked out of the cathedral when it was set alight.
 In penance, he founded Waulsort Abbey (in modern Belgium), where the crystal was held until the 18th century.
 During part of this period, it was utilised by the abbots to fasten their copes during mass.

-In 1793, revolutionary French forces sacked Waulsort and threw the crystal into the Meuse river, reputedly cracking it in the process.
+In 1793, revolutionary French forces sacked Waulsort and threw the crystal into the River Meuse, reputedly cracking it in the process.
 In the 19th century it was stolen and stripped of its jewels.
 It reappeared in the hands of a Belgian dealer, who claimed it had been retrieved from the river bed and sold it to a French collector for twelve francs.
 It passed to the British Liberal politician Ralph Bernal, who paid £10 for it.
 In 1855 it was acquired by Augustus Wollaston Franks on behalf of the British Museum in an auction of Bernal's collection at Christie's for £267.

 The Lothair Crystal was Object 53 in the 2010 BBC Radio 4 programme A History of the World in 100 Objects, chosen and presented by the Director of the British Museum, Neil MacGregor.